-Drawings of three-dimensional or 3-D shapes are often done on isometric dot paper.
+Drawings of three-dimensional or 3-D

 • The distance between the dots on isometric paper is the same, so lengths that are the same on the 3-D shape are the same in the isometric drawing.
 The dots on the paper look like they form rhombuses.